 Tumbling: tumblers know how to take a fall, both literally and figuratively.
 Whenever a character with the tumbling talent falls (or is thrown) any distance which does not inflict damage, they may attempt an Agility (bal) FEAT roll to land on their feet.
 This makes them ready for action immediately, and of course prevents unnecessary Slam or Stun results that may occur due to, say, landing on one's head.

 Wrestling: a wrestler is adept in applying holds, of either the standard or Sumo variety.
-By itself, wrestling allows a +2 CS to a character's Str (mgt) for the purposes of placing an opponent in a hold, a bonus which stacks with type c martial arts quite nicely.
+By itself, wrestling allows a +2 CS to a character's Strength (mgt) for the purposes of placing an opponent in a hold, a bonus which stacks with type c martial arts quite nicely.
 While wrestling does not allow for additional damage, it does let the holding character maintain his or her hold each turn to inflict repeat damage.

 This bundle of skills represents abilities that usually have practical use, but don't fit neatly into other categories.
 Miscellaneous talents encompass a wide variety of capabilities, some offering increased ability in some fashion.
-There are only six miscellaneous talents in all, though there's always room for more that may not necessarily fit into the other, more focused talent categories available.
+There are only eight miscellaneous talents in all, though there's always room for more that may not necessarily fit into the other, more focused talent categories available.

 First Aid: a limited form of the medicine talent, first aid is nonetheless a very useful skill to have in that it can be applied immediately during a fight (no ambulance ride required).
 When administering first aid, a character can immediately halt the loss of Endurance ranks in a dying individual, going so far as to actually add one lost Endurance rank back as well.